williamgilpin/howto/setup_osx.md

 Vox music player
 + Put the ".prefPane" file under `/Users/william/Library/PreferencePanes/VOX Preferences.prefPane` in order to use the media keys
++ Recent versions of this have ads and other weird stuff going on

+Unarchiver
++ Nice general-purpose GUI utility for opening files

 Backup and Sync (Google)
 + Have the online Google drive program sync with a local folder (for offline backups)